RobotWebTools/rclnodejs/tools/jsdoc/README.md

 [`published-versions.json`](./published-versions.json).
 That manifest is the source of truth for which versions appear on the live docs site.
-Each staging run rebuilds the whole site from scratch: every listed version is rebuilt from its Git tag and the in-development version from the current workspace.
+Each staging run rebuilds the whole site from scratch: every listed version is rebuilt from its Git tag.
 The staged tree is therefore a pure function of the manifest plus the tags — there is no `gh-pages` branch state to maintain or drift out of sync.

 ## Commands